iyzico/recruitment/open_positions/software_engineer.md

 * **Domain model** will be your best friend.
 You have to learn business domain and be a domain expert.
 That is crucial to propose solutions solving the problems of our customers.
 * **Pair programming** is a core practice we follow.
 You will develop in pairs almost %80 of your daily time.
 You should have good communication skills and almost no ego.
 * **Scrum** shapes the behaviour of our people here.
 Agility is in our DNA, therefore we have to know the basic of Agile mindset and  Scrum values and how Scrum can improve our Agility.
-* **Code review** is crucial for every commit you do. you have to be open to any criticism and handle them with no ego.
+* **Code review** is crucial for every commit you do.
+You have to be open to any criticism and handle them with no ego.
 * **SOLID principles, refactoring techniques and OOP principles** are very important to build high quality software.
 You should code while caring to decrease coupling and increase cohesion.
 * **Sharing knowledge** is a common practice in our culture.
 You will talk at internal and external seminars and share your knowledge and experience with others.
 You should believe in the power of "give back to the community".
 * **Only self-learners can survive.** We have a 42-hours training program that we teach you both business domain and the technical details.
 However it is never enough.
 You have to push yourself to the limits to be better at your profession.